 “Traumatised people are likely to be on permanent high alert for signs of danger from other people and over-react.
 They may suffer from claustrophobia and find it hard to wait in a waiting room,” he said.

-“The ‘bad’ behavior of our street whānau can hide their humanity from other people.
+“The ‘bad’ behaviour of our street whānau can hide their humanity from other people.
 Health centre staff may come across as judgmental or uncompromising.
 The connection between trauma and current health and behaviour issues is not always well understood by healthcare workers.”

-While medical professionals are often busy, short of time and under stress, Dr Davies believes Housing First staff have a role in advocating for whanau.
+While medical professionals are often busy, short of time and under stress, Dr. Davies believes Housing First staff have a role in advocating for whanau.

 “Bearing in mind what our people have suffered, we should treat them with empathy, understanding and compassion and we should expect all health professionals to do the same, however busy they are,” he said.

 “We do not need to seek disclosure of trauma or to talk about the past.
 We should assume bad things have happened and treat people with respect and kindness.”